sap-tutorials/btp-dev-guidance/tutorials/add-authorization/add-authorization.md

 ## Prerequisites

-You have added to your application a launch page for local testing.
-See [Use a Local Launch Page](use-local-launch-page).
+You have added a launch page for local testing to your application.
+Follow the steps in the [Use a Local Launch Page](use-local-launch-page) tutorial that is part of the [Develop a Full-Stack CAP Application Following SAP BTP Developer’s Guide](https://developers.sap.com/group.cap-application-full-stack.html) tutorial group.

 ### Add CAP role restrictions to entities